abrahammathews2000/Size_of_HII_region/README.md

-# Calculation of Stromgen Radius
+# Calculation of Stromgren Radius

 Calculation of the size of HII region around stars of different spectral type.